-Trump, Biden Commemorate 19th Anniversary Of Sept.
+'America Will Always Rise Up': Trump, Biden Commemorate Sept.
 11 Attacks

 Friday marks the 19th anniversary of the Sept.
 11, 2001, attacks against the United States — the single deadliest instance of a terrorist attack in world history and among the most consequential global policy markers in modern times.

+Trump spoke of "our undying loyalty to the nearly 6 million young men and women who have enlisted in the United States Armed Forces since Sept.
+11, 2001.
+More than 7,000 military heroes have laid down their lives since 9/11 to preserve our freedom.
+No words can express the summit of their glory or the infinite depth of our gratitude.
+But we will strive every single day to repay our immeasurable debt and prove worthy of their supreme sacrifice."

+The remarks were notable in light of reports that Trump disparaged service members who were killed in World War 1 as "suckers" and losers," and also denigrated top military leaders.

-Vice President Pence and former Vice President Joe Biden, the Democratic presidential nominee, both attended a memorial service at the site of the World Trade Center, whose twin towers were destroyed in the attack.
+Vice President Pence and Biden, the Democratic presidential nominee, both attended a memorial service at the site of the World Trade Center, whose twin towers were destroyed in the attack.
 The two bumped elbows in greeting.

 Pence read Psalm 23 from the Bible.